The Highest Form of Charity

 Dear Friend of The Fellowship,

-As Jews and Christians we share this command, and we share the challenge of obeying it.
-It’s important to pause occasionally to ask ourselves what our motivation is for giving to charity.
+Both Jews and Christians should pause occasionally to ask ourselves what our motivation is for giving charity.
 Do we, for instance, engage in acts of charity with a glad heart, grateful at the opportunity to help someone less fortunate?
-Or is it with a grudging heart – giving that comes only out of a sense of duty or obligation?
+Or is it with a grudging heart — giving that comes only out of a sense of duty or obligation?
 If we’re honest, most of us would admit that it depends on the circumstances.

 In Judaism, we distinguish between eight levels of charity that are based on our attitude toward giving.
 For example, at the lowest level of charity is one who gives, but gives grudgingly.
 The next level is one who doesn’t give enough, but does so gladly.
 Next is the person who gives to the poor after being asked, followed by someone who gives to the poor before being asked.
 Other levels of charity have to do with whether the recipient knows his or her benefactor, or whether the benefactor knows the recipient.